 Our loyal readers have heard us speak of Forte dei Marmi before, because we really love it.
 The first time we visited, we were truly blown away by the town, with shops and restaurants lining the marble sidewalks, and by the private beach club experience.
 Be warned that a day-trip visitor can spend €100 or more for a day of beach access (basically an umbrella on the beach).
 But if you’re staying at one of the many luxury hotels in town, it will have an associated beach club and its guests will have access during their stay.
-The same is true for the two villas that we represent in the area, Casa del Mare and Casa di Marmo.
+The same is true for the villa that we represent in the area, Casa del Mare.
 Most of the hotels and houses are in town, and are a short walk or bike ride to the beach.
 This town is pretty amazing, especially if you enjoy people watching and can spot the who’s who of Italy.

 Public beaches are harder to find along the northern Tuscan coast, but can be gorgeous.
 Be prepared for the fact that they probably won’t have bathrooms or other facilities.